evanmiltenburg/MeasureDiversity/README.md

 * `python 9. generate_ranking_table.py` to generate the rankings.
 * `python 10. wordnet.py` to generate the WordNet specificity results.
 * `python 11. nouns_pps.py` to generate the compound noun and PP results.

+If you are interested to reproduce our exact figures, run `pdfcrop FILENAME.pdf` on the relevant files in `Data/Output/`.
+This tool is provided with the TeXLive LaTeX distribution.

+## Analyzing your own system

 If you don't care about other systems, you can also just run `python 1. annotate_coco.py` and then run `python analyze_my_system.py`.
 This will generate all statistics for a single system.